seanbrar/gemini-batch-prediction/docs/how-to/faq.md

 ## Where can I find runnable examples?

-- Tutorials → Quickstart for a copy‑paste first run.
+- Tutorials → [Quickstart](../tutorials/quickstart.md) for a copy‑paste first run.
 - The repository’s `cookbook/` contains 25+ practical recipes.

+## How do I run cookbook recipes?

+- List recipes: `python -m cookbook --list`
+- Run by path: `python -m cookbook getting-started/analyze-single-paper.py -- --limit 1`
+- Run by dotted spec: `python -m cookbook production.resume_on_failure -- --limit 2`
+- Pass recipe flags after `--`.
+The runner defaults to the repo root as CWD; opt out with `--no-cwd-repo-root`.

 ## I still need help

 Run `gb-config show` and `gb-config doctor` and include the output in an issue.
-See How‑to → Troubleshooting for more.
+See How‑to → [Troubleshooting](troubleshooting.md) for more.